Last updated September 3rd, 2023.

 People saying where you should not invest are less common.
 The reason why is simple: nobody gets paid by dissuading you from buying assets.

-Of course, understanding where you shouldn’t invest is equally as important as knowing where you should.
+Yet, we believe it is crucial to know where you shouldn’t invest as much as knowing where you should.

 Below are the four worst places to invest in Asia.
 You’ll probably want to limit your portfolio’s allocation to these.
 Or perhaps even completely avoid them.

-The 2008 Global Financial Crisis happened nearly a decade ago.
+The 2008 Global Financial Crisis happened over a decade ago.
 Yet Brunei is one of a few rare countries still stuck in recession.

 In fact, Brunei has suffered through five straight years of economic decline.
 The reason for this small, oil-rich nation’s bad performance?
 Low commodity prices and noncompetitive policies.